cabforum/smime/SBR.md

 2. Subscriber Certificate lifecycle management events, including:
    1. Certificate requests, renewal, and re-key requests, and revocation;
-   2. All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
+   2. All verification activities stipulated in these Requirements and the CA's CP and/or CPS;
    3. Approval and rejection of certificate requests;
    4. Issuance of Certificates; and
    5. Generation of Certificate Revocation Lists and OCSP entries.